 This is the Trinity version of the course above, again an extension of an initial teacher training course specialising in teaching children.

-Delta – This used to stand for Diploma in English Language Teaching to Adults, but they have dropped the capital letters to make it just a name.
+This used to stand for Diploma in English Language Teaching to Adults, but they have dropped the capital letters to make it just a name.
 This is because you can now do a Delta if you teach children.
 The Delta consists of three modules: Modules 1 and 3 can be taken online, but Module 2 includes teaching practice, so it needs to be done either at a teacher training centre or at your own school with a local Delta tutor.
 It takes about 1-2 years to complete.

 DipTESOL – Diploma in Teaching English as a Second Language